MonST3R Icon MonST3R: A Simple Approach for Estimating

 }

 Acknowledgements: We borrow this template from SD+DINO, which is originally from DreamBooth.
 The interactive 4D visualization is inspired by Robot-See-Robot-Do, and powered by Viser.
-We sincerely thank Brent Yi for his support in setting up the online demo.
+We sincerely thank Brent Yi for his support in setting up the online visualization.